eta31/log-analyzer/README.md

 ### Prerequisites

-This scripts were written on Python 2.7.
+The scripts were written on Python 2.7.
 Before use them, please make sure that you installed Python 2.7 on your machine.